-Theater may be considered a dying art, but it has survived for centuries, and still continues to do so.
+Theater has endured for centuries – and continues to delight families to this day.
 Children of all ages are still interested in performing, and there are plenty of different places for them to get on stage.

 Whatever kind of performing your child is interested in, you can be certain there’s a program out there for them to enjoy this wonderful art.